thisisqubika/react-native-template/README.md

   - `actions`: This folder contains all actions that can be dispatched to redux.
   - `assets`: Asset folder to store all images, vectors, etc.
   - `components`: Folder that contains all your application components.
-    - `Common`: Folder to store any common component that you use through your app (such as a generic button, textfields, etc).
+    - `common`: Folder to store any common component that you use through your app (such as a generic button, textfields, etc).
     - `MyComponent`: Each component should be stored inside it's own folder, and inside it a file for its code and a separate one for the styles.
 Then, the `index.js` is only used to export the final component that will be used on the app.
       - `MyComponent.js`
       - `styles.js`
       - `index.js`
+  - `constants`: Folder to store any kind of constant that you have.
+  - `controllers`: Folder to store all your network and storage logic (you should have one controller per resource).
   - `helpers`: Folder to store any kind of helper that you have.
+  - `localization`: Folder to store the languages files.
+  - `navigation`: Folder to store the navigators.
   - `reducers`: This folder should have all your reducers, and expose the combined result using its `index.js`
   - `selectors`: Folder to store your selectors for each reducer.
-  - `controllers`: Folder to store all your network and storage logic (you should have one controller per resource).
+  - `store`: Folder to put all redux middlewares and the store.
   - `App.js`: Main component that starts your whole app.
 - `index.js`: Entry point of your application as per React-Native standards.